IT2368/Hotel_management/STAFF_MANAGEMENT_README.md

 ## Overview

-The Staff Management Module is a comprehensive system designed to handle all staff operations across four departments: **Maintenance**, **Kitchen**, **Service**, and **Housekeeping**.
+The Staff Management Module is a comprehensive system designed to handle all staff operations across four departments: **Maintenance**, **Kitchen**, **Service**, and **Cleaning**.
 The system provides a unified platform for task management, notifications, and department-specific workflows.

 ## Architecture